quartzdesk/quartzdesk-executor/README.md

 ## ![](media/job-impl-class-16x16.png) com.quartzdesk.executor.core.job.UrlInvokerJob
-A Quartz job implementation class that can be used to execute HTTP POST requests to the configured URL.
+A Quartz job implementation class that can be used to execute HTTP HEAD, GET and POST requests to the configured URL.

 This job supports the following job data map parameters:

-`url`: the URL to send the HTTP POST requests to.
+`url`: the URL to send the HTTP request to.

+`method`: the HTTP request method - HEAD, GET, POST.
+If not specified, GET method is assumed.

+`postBody`: an optional HTTP POST body data.

+`postBodyContentType`: an optional content type of the HTTP POST body (e.g. application/json).
+Required if `postBody` is present.

 `username`: an optional HTTP Basic authentication username.